ProtoconNet/protocon-general-doc/docs/model/currency.rst

 | If so, does that mean that operations with the same fact content cannot be duplicated?

-| Don’t worry, in each fact, we use a value called *token* to make it unique.
+| Don't worry, in each fact, we use a value called *token* to make it unique.
 | The token is a value added to the essential contents of the operation.

 .. code-block:: json